OWASP/owasp-mastg/Document/0x05j-Testing-Resiliency-Against-Reverse-Engineering.md

 As usual, there is no generic way of bypassing anti-debugging: It depends on the particular mechanism(s) used to prevent or detect debugging, as well as other defenses in the overall protection scheme.
 For example, if there are no integrity checks, or you have already deactivated them, patching the app might be the easiest way.
 In other cases, using a hooking framework or kernel modules might be preferable.

 1. Patching out the anti-debugging functionality.
-Disable the unwanted behaviour by simply overwriting it with NOP instructions.
+Disable the unwanted behavior by simply overwriting it with NOP instructions.
 Note that more complex patches might be required if the anti-debugging mechanism is well thought-out.
 2. Using Frida or Xposed to hook APIs on the Java and native layers.
 Manipulate the return values of functions such as isDebuggable and isDebuggerConnected to hide the debugger.
 3. Change the environment.
-Android is an open enviroment.
+Android is an open environment.
 If nothing else works, you can modify the operating system to subvert the assumptions the developers made when designing the anti-debugging tricks.

 ###### Bypass Example: UnCrackable App for Android Level 2